Old Executive Mansion

 Wisconsin's Old Executive Residence, known better as the Old Governor's Mansion, is located at 130 East Gilman Street in the Mansion Hill Historic District of Madison, Wisconsin, on the southern shore of Lake Mendota.
-Constructed of local sandstone sometime around 1854–1856, it served as the official residence of the governor of Wisconsin from 1885 to 1950.
-It was added to the National Register of Historic Places in 1973.
-Since August 2019 it has been open as a boutique hotel named Governor's Mansion Inn.
+Constructed of local sandstone sometime around 1854–56, it served as the official residence of the governor of Wisconsin from 1883 to 1950.

+In 1973 the mansion was added to the National Register of Historic Places.
+After serving for several decades as a university residence, it has been adaptively reopened since August 2019 as a boutique hotel named Governor's Mansion Inn.